ccseer/Seer/README.md

 # Seer

-A Windows quick look tool.
+A quick look tool for Windows.